-our "Opening New Ways" Strategic Plan and commitment to creating sustainable value.
-The results achieved in the 2022-2024 threeyear period testify not only to our strength, synergy with everyone who is on this journey
+The 2024 financial statements conclude our "Opening New Ways" Strategic Plan and represent the result of Unipol's constant commitment to creating sustainable value.
+The results achieved in the 2022-2024 threeyear period testify not only to our strength, but also to our ability to generate value in synergy with everyone who is on this journey with us.

-This path of growth is the result of a company engine that drives us to develop cutting-edge our time.
-The recent corporate streamlining incorporation of UnipolSai into Unipol Gruppo has strengthened our leading position in the Italian economic and financial fabric.
+This path of growth is the result of a company strategy that focuses on innovation, an engine that drives us to develop cutting-edge solutions to meet the great challenges of our time.
+The recent corporate streamlining process, culminating in the merger by incorporation of UnipolSai into Unipol Gruppo and the creation of Unipol Assicurazioni, has strengthened our leading position in the Italian economic and financial fabric.